-THE 600 Theatre History & Literature 1 (3) This course provides an intensive and comprehensive overview of theatre history and dramatic literature.
-Emphasis is placed on understanding the artistic, political and sociological contexts of different periods and their effects on the theatre world.
+THE 600 Theatre History & Literature 1 (3) Intensive and comprehensive overview of theatre history and dramatic literature.
+Emphasis placed on understanding the artistic, political and sociological contexts of different periods and their effects on the theatre world.

-THE 601 Theatre History & Literature 2 (3) This course provides an intensive and comprehensive overview of theatre history and dramatic literature from the Restoration through Contemporary periods, with n emphasis on British and American historical and modern theatre.
+THE 601 Theatre History & Literature 2 (3) Intensive and comprehensive overview of theatre history and dramatic literature from the Restoration through Contemporary periods, with an emphasis on British and American historical and modern theatre.
 Emphasis is placed on understanding the artistic, political and religious contexts of different periods and their effects on the theatre world.
 (Required for students participating in the annual theatre trip.)

-THE 604 Theories of Acting & Directing (3) This course offers an historical overview of theories and perspectives on acting and directing, ranging from the early Greeks through post-modernism.
+THE 604 Theories of Acting & Directing (3) An historical overview of theories and perspectives on acting and directing, ranging from the early Greeks through post-modernism.
 Although some non-Western styles will be covered, primary emphasis will be on Western methods.

-THE 606 Theatre Production (3) This course presents an overview of technical theatre systems, production staff organization and methods of presenting scenic design ideas.
+THE 606 Theatre Production (3) An overview of technical theatre systems, production staff organization and methods of presenting scenic design ideas.
 (Note: requires four contact hours per week.)